Wichita State Shockers: Women's

 The Shockers women's basketball team is currently coached by Keitha Adams.
 In 2013, the Shockers qualified for their first NCAA tournament in team history after winning the Missouri Valley Conference tournament title.
 They repeated the feat in 2014 and 2015, winning a record 29 games in the latter.

 Baseball

 The men's baseball team is college baseball's highest winning team for the past 31 years, with numerous conference championships and NCAA tournament appearances.
 The baseball team won the national championship in 1989, and was runner-up in 1982, 1991, and 1993.

 Men's golf

 The men's golf team has won 21 Missouri Valley Conference Championships: 1946, 1977–79, 1984, 1986, 1999–2001, 2003–2004, 2006, 2008–15, 2017.

 NCAA infractions

 The NCAA has cited Wichita State University with 8 NCAA rules infractions.
 Following the 1983 infractions decision, WSU was the most penalized school in NCAA history.
-This is no longer the case as SMU holds that honor with 10 major infractions.
+This is no longer the case as SMU holds that dubious distinction with 10 major infractions.

 This list was taken from The Wichita Eagle and The Hour.